-Knowledge and understanding: On successful completion of the course you will
+Knowledge and understanding: On successful completion of the course you will:

-- KU1: have developed an advanced understanding of the principles, processes, and techniques of translation; - KU2: have developed a thorough and critical understanding of the professional translation environment; - KU3: have acquired professionally applicable skills such as analysis, synthesis, evaluation and application; - KU4: have developed the ability to confidently and critically combine the theoretical and practical skills acquired on the course and to apply these to a range of roles in the translation industry or the academy.
+- KU1: Have developed an advanced understanding of the principles, processes, and techniques of translation; - KU2: Have developed a thorough and critical understanding of the professional translation environment; - KU3: Have acquired professionally applicable skills such as analysis, synthesis, evaluation and application; - KU4: Have developed the ability to confidently and critically combine the theoretical and practical skills acquired on the course and to apply these to a range of roles in the translation industry or the academy.

-Professional and personal practice: Upon successful completion of the course, you will have acquired the following specific skills and will be able to
+Specific Skills: Upon successful completion of the course, you will have acquired the following specific skills and will be able to:

-- PPP1: produce accurate and commercially viable translations of a specialised nature across a wide range of text types and subject areas; - PPP2: rationalise the translation process and evaluate and justify translation choices and strategies based on your knowledge and critical understanding of linguistic and translation theory; - PPP3: perform translation tasks with the aid of a range of translation memory software applications; - PPP4: perform glossary building and terminology management tasks; - PPP5: facilitate multilingual and cross-cultural communication in a range of professional contexts; - PPP6: depending on option modules chosen, critically evaluate, revise, and edit translations to a professional standard; manage large, multilingual translation projects; perform audio-visual translation task to a professional standard using appropriate specialist software applications; and/or produce translations from an additional, newly acquired source language studied on the course;
+- SS1: Produce accurate and commercially viable translations of a specialised nature across a wide range of text types and subject areas; - SS2: Rationalise the translation process and evaluate and justify translation choices and strategies based on your knowledge and critical understanding of linguistic and translation theory; - SS3: Perform translation tasks with the aid of a range of translation memory software applications; - SS4: Perform glossary building and terminology management tasks; - SS5: Facilitate multilingual and cross-cultural communication in a range of professional contexts;

+SS6: Depending on module combination, critically evaluate, revise, and edit translations to a professional standard; manage large, multilingual translation projects; perform audio visual translation task to a professional standard using appropriate specialist software applications, use CAT tools proficiently in a realistic translation situation.

-- PPP7: conduct independent research into new specialised subject areas for the purposes of translation and/or scholarly inquiry; - PPP8: perform a wide range of professional roles in the translation industry or the academy based on the intellectual, linguistic, intercultural, and interpersonal competences acquired on the course.
+SS7: Conduct independent research into new specialised subject areas for the purposes of translation and/or scholarly inquiry;

+SS8: Perform a wide range of professional roles in the translation industry or the academy based on the intellectual, linguistic, intercultural, and interpersonal competences acquired on the course.

-Key transferable skills: The key transferable skills you will acquire on the MA in Specialised Translation are as follows
+Key transferable skills: The key transferable skills you will acquire on the MA in Specialised Translation are as follows: